jharris2268/kicad-freerouting-plugin-alt/README.md

 postroute optimize passes.

 Futhermore, an alternative dsn exporter is provided.
 This can be used to
-* Route within zones (don't export filled zones, so adequate width traces are routing instead)
+* Route within zones (don't export filled zones, so adequate width traces are routed instead)
 * Only route selected (select components or pads before opening plugin, then only route traces between those pads)
 * Run optimize on a routed board[^1]